MouseLand/cellpose/docs/settings.rst

 Volumetric stacks do not always have the same sampling in XY as they do in Z.
 Therefore you can set an ``anisotropy`` parameter to allow for differences in sampling, e.g. set to 2.0 if Z is sampled half as dense as X or Y.

+There may be additional differences in YZ and XZ slices that make them unable to be used for 3D segmentation.
+I'd recommend viewing the volume in those dimensions if the segmentation is failing.
+In those instances, you may want to turn off 3D segmentation (``do_3D=False``) and run instead with ``stitch_threshold>0``.
+Cellpose will create masks in 2D on each XY slice and then stitch them across slices if the IoU between the mask on the current slice and the next slice is greater than or equal to the ``stitch_threshold``.